 Certain factors influence the risk of contracting malaria.
 For example, a low-lying equatorial swamp will be high-risk all year round, a dry montane plateau set at a subtropical latitude will probably carry low risk, and places falling between these extremes often show a marked seasonal pattern – medium to high risk in the wet summer months, low to no risk in the dry winter.

 Consult your doctor before travelling to Africa for advice on necessary vaccinations and precautions for diseases such as yellow fever, typhoid, tetanus, hepatitis A and B, cholera and rabies.
-Please always carry your “International Certificate of Vaccination or Prophylaxis (ICVP)” (or “Yellow Card”) with you
+Where relevant, please always carry your vaccination certificate and/or yellow fever card with you

 The African sun is powerful and harmful, and overexposure can cause sunburns and skin cancer.
 Always use sunblock and a hat – particularly if you are on foot, in a boat, or in an open vehicle